How Do You Find Slope In Standard Form

 Derivation:

-Starting with Ax + By = C, we can rearrange it to By = -Ax + C, and then y = (-A/B)x + C/B. As we already know, the slope is the coefficient of x, which is -A/B. Therefore, the slope (m) in standard form is:
+Starting with Ax + By = C, we can rearrange it to By = -Ax + C, and then y = (-A/B)x + C/B. As we already know, the slope is the coefficient of x, which is -A/B. So, the slope (m) in standard form is:

 m = -A/B